Chemical bond: History

-Early speculations about the nature of the chemical bond, from as early as the 12th century, supposed that certain types of chemical species were joined by a type of chemical affinity.
-In 1704, Sir Isaac Newton famously outlined his atomic bonding theory, in "Query 31" of his Opticks, whereby atoms attach to each other by some "force".
-Specifically, after acknowledging the various popular theories in vogue at the time, of how atoms were reasoned to attach to each other, i.e. "hooked atoms", "glued together by rest", or "stuck together by conspiring motions", Newton states that he would rather infer from their cohesion, that "particles attract one another by some force, which in immediate contact is exceedingly strong, at small distances performs the chemical operations, and reaches not far from the particles with any sensible effect."
+Pre-atomic chemical theory

+Working in the late 17th century, Robert Boyle developed the concept of a chemical element as substance different from a compound.

+Near the end of the 18th century, a number of important developments in chemistry emerged without referring to the notion of an atomic theory.
+The first was Antoine Lavoisier who showed that compounds consist of elements in constant proportion, redefining an element as a substance which scientists could not decompose into simpler substances by experimentation.
+This brought an end to the ancient idea of the elements of matter being fire, earth, air, and water, which had no experimental support.
+Lavoisier showed that water can be decomposed into hydrogen and oxygen, which in turn he could not decompose into anything simpler, thereby proving these are elements.
+Lavoisier also defined the law of conservation of mass, which states that in a chemical reaction, matter does not appear nor disappear into thin air; the total mass remains the same even if the substances involved were transformed.
+In 1797 the French chemist Joseph Proust established the law of definite proportions, which states that if a compound is broken down into its constituent chemical elements, then the masses of those constituents will always have the same proportions by weight, regardless of the quantity or source of the original compound.
+This definition distinguished compounds from mixtures.

-In 1819, on the heels of the invention of the voltaic pile, Jöns Jakob Berzelius developed a theory of chemical combination stressing the electronegative and electropositive characters of the combining atoms.
+In the early years of the 19th century, Humphry Davy experimented on decomposing compounds into elements using the newly invention of the voltaic pile.
+This led to speculation that chemical bonding was related to electricity and in 1812 Jöns Jakob Berzelius published a theory of chemical combination stressing the electronegative and electropositive characters of the combining atoms.

 By the mid 19th century, Edward Frankland, F.A.
 Kekulé, A.S.
 Couper, Alexander Butlerov, and Hermann Kolbe, building on the theory of radicals, developed the theory of valency, originally called "combining power", in which compounds were joined owing to an attraction of positive and negative poles.
 In 1904, Richard Abegg proposed his rule that the difference between the maximum and minimum valencies of an element is often eight.

-At this point, valency was still an empirical number based only on chemical properties.
+Atomic theory

-However the nature of the atom became clearer with Ernest Rutherford's 1911 discovery that of an atomic nucleus surrounded by electrons in which he quoted Nagaoka rejected Thomson's model on the grounds that opposite charges are impenetrable.
-In 1904, Nagaoka proposed an alternative planetary model of the atom in which a positively charged center is surrounded by a number of revolving electrons, in the manner of Saturn and its rings.
+The nature of the atom became clearer with Ernest Rutherford's 1911 discovery of an atomic nucleus surrounded by electrons.
+In his paper, Rutherford mentioned the model of Japanese physicist Hantaro Nagaoka, who had rejected Thomson's plum pudding model on the grounds that opposite charges are impenetrable.
+In 1904, Nagaoka had proposed an alternative planetary model of the atom in which a positively charged center is surrounded by a number of revolving electrons, in the manner of Saturn and its rings.